About The Office of The Auditor General

 The OAG is organizationally divided into five areas of responsibility:

 The Bureau of Audit Operations is responsible for conducting post financial and performance audits of the State of Michigan’s executive, legislative, and judicial branches of government, including its universities and community colleges.
-The Bureau also performs specific reviews in response to legislative requests.
-In addition, the Bureau participates in joint National State Auditors Association audits with other states’ audit agencies.
+The Bureau also has a specialized data extraction and analysis team, performs specific reviews in response to legislative requests, and participates in joint National State Auditors Association audits with other states’ audit agencies.

-The Office of Information Technology is responsible for managing the OAG network, and providing software assistance and computer support to all OAG staff.
+The Office of Information Technology is responsible for managing the OAG network, information systems, and data security and providing software assistance and computer support and training to all OAG staff.

 OAG Contact With the Legislature